The Energy Permitting Reform Act of 2024 FAQs (Frequently Asked Questions)

 This training page provides a summary of what’s in the Energy Permitting Reform Act of 2024 (S.4753) and more about CCL's position on the bill.
 On July 21, 2024 Senators Manchin (I-WV) and Barrasso (R-WY) introduced a bipartisan permitting reform bill called the Energy Permitting Reform Act.
 This bill is a significant advancement in CCL’s clean energy permitting reform policy agenda, that we have been advocating for over the past two years.
 As with any piece of bipartisan legislation, there are provisions that people of different perspectives will like, and some they will dislike.

 Nobody will love everything in the bill, but the big question is, will it be a positive step towards reducing climate pollution?
-That question will be more definitively answered in the future, as energy modeling groups analyze the bill in detail.
-But for now, the answer is strongly considered to be ‘yes' as explained more thoroughly in the FAQs below.
+That answer is a clear 'yes,' as explained more thoroughly in the FAQs below.

 Breadcrumb